StrangeBeeCorp/docs/docs/flow/user-guides/about-flow.md

 * [*VirusTotal*](configure-integration-node.md#configure-a-virustotal-integration-node): Performs operations through the VirusTotal API, such as scanning URLs and files, and retrieving domain, IP address, file, and analysis reports.
 Returns the response body, status code, and headers as outputs.
 * [*CrowdStrike Falcon*](configure-integration-node.md#configure-a-crowdstrike-falcon-integration-node): Performs operations through the CrowdStrike Falcon APIs, such as querying devices and vulnerabilities, running response actions on hosts, querying and updating alerts, looking up threat intelligence indicators, managing custom indicators of compromise, and detonating file samples in the Falcon sandbox.
 Returns the response body, status code, and headers as outputs.
 * [*Elastic Security*](configure-integration-node.md#configure-an-elastic-security-integration-node): Performs operations through the Elasticsearch API, such as searching and indexing documents, running ES|QL queries, and listing Elastic Security detection alerts.
 Returns the response body, status code, and headers as outputs.
-* [*HarfangLab EDR*](configure-integration-node.md#configure-a-harfanglab-edr-integration-node): Performs operations through the HarfangLab API, such as searching and isolating endpoints, managing alerts, running jobs on agents, searching telemetry, and managing IOC and Sigma rules.
+* [*HarfangLab EDR*](configure-integration-node.md#configure-a-harfanglab-edr-integration-node): Performs operations through the HarfangLab API, such as searching and isolating endpoints, managing alerts, running jobs on agents, searching telemetry, managing IOC rules, and listing Sigma rules.
 Returns the response body, status code, and headers as outputs.
 * [*Jira Cloud v3*](configure-integration-node.md#configure-a-jira-cloud-v3-integration-node): Performs operations through the Jira Cloud platform REST API, such as creating, editing, transitioning, and searching issues, managing comments, attachments, worklogs, watchers, and votes, and browsing projects and issue metadata.
 Returns the response body, status code, and headers as outputs.
 * [*Slack*](configure-integration-node.md#configure-a-slack-integration-node): Performs operations through the Slack Web API, such as posting, updating, and deleting messages, managing reactions, reading threads and channel history, and looking up channels and users.
 Returns the response body, status code, and headers as outputs.